pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 Teleporter Puzzle: Diagonal, Diagonal, Down (bottom left)

-**Save before talking to Sabrina** if you have 0-1 speed DV or you don't know your DVs.
+**Save before talking to Sabrina** if you have 0 speed DV or you don't know your DVs.

-> Alakazam may outspeed Nido at 0-1 SPD
+> Alakazam may speedtie Nido at 0 SPD
-> If you don't know your DVs, just yolo and if you are KO'd soft reset with A + B + Start + Select
+> If you are KO'd soft reset with A + B + Start + Select and retry
-> If you know you have 0-1 SPD, then on Mr. Mime: X Speed + EQ (+TB) (1/3 to use Confusion)

 Sabrina:
 - Kadabra: EQ
-- Mr. Mime: EQ (or X Speed + EQ (+ TB) if slower than Alakazam)
+- Mr. Mime: EQ
 - Venomoth: EQ
 - Alakazam: EQ (+ EQ again if Reflect is used)